janosimas/notes/C++/README.md

 ## Clang tidy

   `Clang-tidy` is tool in the `clang` suite for checking the code.
 It checks static issues, bug-prone styles and patterns.
-There are thousands of possible check, start with this sugested list of checks and modify as needed.
+There are thousands of possible check, start with this suggested list of checks and modify as needed.
   ```
   -checks=-*,bugprone-*,cert-*, clang-*,cppcoreguidelines-*,llvm-*,misc-*,modernize-*,performance-*,readability-*,-modernize-use-trailing-return-type
   ```

 ### Clang tidy diff
   The [clang-tidy-diff.py](clang-tidy-diff.py) allow `clang-tidy` to be applied only to modified files and lines.
-This allows a team to use `clang-tidy` in large codebases and still only get meaningfull errors for the newly modified code.
+This allows a team to use `clang-tidy` in large codebases and still only get meaningful errors for the newly modified code.

    Sample command:
 ```bash